-The ever-increasing demands for additional software functionality have led to the active use of multi-core processors in a wide range of platforms.
-Unlike traditional multiprocessor architectures, modern multi-core processors incorporate shared resources among cores to improve performance and efficiency.
-Among them, an on-chip large shared cache has received much attention [13][14][33].
-The shared cache can efficiently bridge the performance gap between memory access latency and processor clock speed by backing up small private caches.
+Modern multi-core processors incorporate shared resources among cores to improve performance and efficiency.
+Among them, an on-chip large shared cache has received much attention [12][13][33].
+The shared cache can efficiently bridge the performance gap between memory and processor speeds by backing up small private caches.
 Each of the cores can access the entire shared cache, so a better cache hit ratio can be statistically achieved.
-Tasks running on different cores can also reduce their inter-task communication latency through the shared cache.
 Due to these benefits, the size of the shared cache has become increasingly larger.
 For example, the Intel Core i7 has 8MB of a shared L3 cache, and the ARM Cortex A15 architecture can have up to 4MB of a shared L2 cache.

 While the use of a shared cache can reduce the average execution time of a task, it introduces significant worst-case timing penalties due to "cache interference".
 Cache interference in multi-core systems can be categorized into two types: inter-core and intra-core.
 Inter-core cache interference happens when tasks running on different cores access the shared cache simultaneously.
-A task may evict the useful cache contents of another task running on a different core during its execution.
-Since cache eviction that adversely affects the performance of a running task can occur at any time, the worst-case execution time (WCET) of the task may be potentially affected by memory accesses of all tasks running on other cores.
-This makes the accurate analysis of inter-core cache interference extremely difficult [14].
+Since the execution of a task may be potentially affected by memory accesses of all tasks running on other cores, the accurate analysis of inter-core cache interference is extremely difficult [13].
 Intra-core cache interference, in contrast, occurs within a core.
 When a task preempts another task, the preempting task may evict the cache contents of the preempted task.
-This causes the preempted task to experience timing penalties to refill its cache contents when it resumes execution.
-Also, a task may need to refill its cache at the beginning of each period, because other tasks can corrupt the cache while the task is inactive.
-The timing penalties from intra-core interference can vary according to the number of preemptions, the number and nature of tasks, and the size of the cache.
+Moreover, while a task is inactive, other tasks can corrupt its cache.
+It has been shown in [15] that inter-core and intra-core cache interference on a state-of-the-art quad-core processor increased the task completion time by up to 40% and 27%, respectively, compared to when it runs alone in the system.
+As the number of cores and the size of the shared cache increases, the negative impact of cache interference becomes more significant.

 Many researchers in the real-time systems community have recognized and studied the problem of cache interference in order to use the shared cache in a predictable manner.
 Among a variety of approaches, software cache partitioning, called page coloring, has been considered as an appealing approach to address this issue.
 Page coloring prevents cache disruptions from other tasks by assigning exclusive cache partitions to each task.
 It does not require any hardware support beyond that available on most of today's multi-core processors.
-In addition, page coloring enables to obtain the effects of cache partitioning for a real machine, which is hard to accurately estimate in simulation.

-There still remain two challenging problems to be solved before page coloring can be used widely in multi-core real-time systems.
+There still remain two challenging problems to be solved before page coloring can be used widely in multi-core realtime systems.
 The first problem is the memory co-partitioning problem [20][21].
 Page coloring simultaneously partitions the entire physical memory into the number of cache partitions.
 If a certain number of cache partitions is assigned to a task, the same number of memory partitions is also assigned to that task.
 However, a task's memory usage is not necessarily related to its cache usage.
 If a task requires more number of memory partitions than that of cache partitions, the required memory partitions should be assigned to the task despite its small cache usage.
 Otherwise, the task would suffer from page swapping.
 If a task requires more number of cache partitions than that of memory partitions, some of the assigned memory would be wasted.
 We are not aware of any previous work that has provided a software-level solution for this problem.